larigens/readme-gen/utils/READMETemplate.md

 ## Tests

 Go the extra mile and write tests for your application.
 Then provide examples on how to run them here.

+This will help show that you are certain and confident that your project will work without any challenges, which will give other people confidence in it, too